 This is the Age of the Brain and studies proliferate.
 Information related to selected brain functions is included in this section.
-Learning more about brain function in general and our brains in particular, can help us make conscious choices about living life by design.
-Studies proliferate regarding how the brain ages and how its functions can be preserved for as long as possible.
-Emerging research on functional differences between East Brain and West Brains is adding a new Cultural Neuroscience dimension for consideration.
-The concept of Downshifting has been described in a much easier-to-understand model.
+Learning more about brain function in general and your brain in particular, can help you make conscious choices about living life by design.
+More is being revealed about how the brain ages and how its functions can be preserved for as long as possible.
+Studies on functional differences between East Brains and West Brains are adding a new Cultural Neuroscience dimension.
+The concept of stress and downshifting has been described in a much easier-to-understand model.
 Physical connections between the brain and the immune system have been uncovered.
 Concepts related to brain bent, extroversion-ambiversion-introversion, gender differences, and other key cerebral functions are being refined and expanded.

-- * The term Lateralization refers to the way in which specific abilities are distributed between the two hemispheres.
-Clinical evidence of lateralization (hemisphere specialization) has been around since at least 1976 and has been added to, especially since the advent of brain imaging modalities including Diffusion Tensor Imaging (DTI) continues to add to that body of knowledge.
+- The term lateralization refers to the way in which specific abilities are distributed between the two cerebral hemispheres.
+Clinical evidence of lateralization (hemisphere specialization) has been around since at least 1976.
+The advent of brain imaging modalities including Diffusion Tensor Imaging (DTI) continues to add to that body of knowledge.

-The concept of brain dominance (preference or brain lead) has been strongly validated in a variety of ways.
+The concept of brain bent has been validated in a variety of ways.
 For example:

-- * Research and experimentation by leaders in the field (e.g., Roger Sperry, Robert Ornstein, Henry Mintzberg, Michael Gazanniga, Karl Pribram, Ned Herrmann, Richard Haier, Paul MacLean, Katherine Benziger, Joseph Bogan, Victor Bunderson, Richard Restak, Hans Eysenck, Tanzi and Chopra, Zenith Petrie, Mihaly Csikszentmihalyi)
+- Research and experimentation by leaders in the field (e.g., Roger Sperry, Carl Jung, Robert Ornstein, Henry Mintzberg, Michael Gazzaniga, Karl Pribram, Ned Herrmann, Richard Haier, Paul MacLean, Joseph Bogan, Victor Bunderson, Richard Restak, Hans Eysenck, Tanzi and Chopra, Zenith Petrie, Mihaly Csikszentmihalyi, and countless others)